220620NET/trainer-code/06DevOps/docker.md

 # Terms
 - docker engine
-    - is the deamon (the thing that sits in the background idly and wait for work) that actually runs all docker commands
+    - is the daemon(the thing that sits in the background idly and wait for work) that actually runs all docker commands

 - dockerfile
-    - Is a file of instruction to docker engine in order to create a file system (or Image) that has everything you need to run your app (your app, your dependencies, your runtime, etc.)
+    - Is a file of instructions to docker engine in order to create a file system (or Image) that has everything you need to run your app (your app, your dependencies, your runtime, etc.)
     - in dockerfiles, we put stuff like which run time to use, how to build our application, and what to do when someone runs the image

 - dockerignore